ibm-cloud-docs/vpc/vpn-onprem-aws.md

 When the AWS VPN receives a connection request from VPN for VPC, AWS VPN uses IPsec Phase 1 parameters to establish a secure connection and authenticate the {{site.data.keyword.vpn_vpc_short}} gateway.
 Then, if the security policy permits the connection, the AWS VPN establishes the tunnel by using IPsec Phase 2 parameters and applies the IPsec security policy.
 Key management, authentication, and security services are negotiated dynamically through the IKE protocol.

-Review the [VPN gateway limitations](/docs/vpc?topic=vpc-vpn-limitations) before you connect to your on-prem peer.
+Review the [Known issues for VPN gateways](/docs/vpc?topic=vpc-vpn-limitations) before you connect to your on-prem peer.
 {: note}

 To support these functions, you must perform the following general configuration steps on the AWS VPN: